 Posted on August 28 2018

-I'm Beth Darrah from Sly Fox Fabrics and French Seams Boutique and I hope you'll join me in hacking this baby pattern and creating all kinds of cute little sleep gowns (don't forget to share them in our facebook group, I want to see all the cuteness!).
+I'm Beth Darrah from Sly Fox Fabrics (follow me on IG) and I hope you'll join me in hacking this baby pattern and creating all kinds of cute little sleepers (don't forget to share them in our facebook group, I want to see all the cuteness!).
 And due to popular demand, we'll also go through a few simple tricks to make the neckband construction easy peasy!

 - Fabric - Go for a cotton or rayon blend like cotton spandex, rayon spandex, baby french terry, tri-blend, etc. I used tri-blend on this one, and double brushed poly for the bands.